Browse the knowledge base

 • Failed uploads (wrong format, too large, virus-scan failure, content-sniffing mismatch) — rejected at intake.
 No document is created, so no count.

-• Emails classified as "irrelevant" (newsletters, marketing, calendar invites, personal mail) — the classifier rejects them before extraction.
+• Emails classified as "irrelevant" (newsletters, marketing, calendar invites, personal mail) — the classifier skips them before extraction.
 No document, no count.
 See what happens when you forward a newsletter for the classification details.

 Where to see the counter

-• Current count / plan limit — e.g. "47 / 75" for a Business user 47 documents into the month
+Open Settings → Billing.
+The Usage this month figure shows your current count against your plan limit — e.g. "47 / 75" for a Business user 47 documents into the month.

 You also get notifications: